Commissioning projects in criminal justice settings

-For example the Justice Data Lab’s Re-Offending Analysis on one of our members, the Prisoners Education Trust, showed that reoffending rates dropped by up to 14% when prisoners had access to grants for art and hobby materials.
-Overall, the analysis showed that participating in an intervention provided by the Prisoners Education Trust led to a reduction in re-offending of between 5 and 8 percentage points.
-More on the findings
+For example, the Justice Data Lab’s Re-Offending Analysis for one of our members, Prisoners’ Education Trust, showed that reoffending rates dropped by up to 14% when prisoners had access to grants for art and hobby materials.
+Overall, the analysis showed that participating in an intervention provided by the Prisoners’ Education Trust led to a reduction in re-offending of between 5 and 8 percentage points.
+More on the findings.

-We provide guidance for our members on how to collect evidence to support offender outcomes – such as re-offending rates and employability, demonstrating value for money and how arts can support learning and health and wellbeing, so that the impact of the commissioned intervention can be effectively measured.
+We provide guidance for our members on how to collect evidence to support offender outcomes – such as re-offending rates and employability – demonstrating value for money.
+Our members demonstrate how the arts can support learning and health and wellbeing, so that the impact of the commissioned intervention can be effectively measured.

-I’m a commissioner, how can I utilise the evidence library?
+As a commissioner, how can I utilise the Evidence Library?

-The Evidence Library was established in 2012 to house the key research and evaluation documents on the impact of arts-based projects, programmes and interventions within the Criminal Justice System.
-If you are a commissioner, you can:
+Established in 2012, the Evidence Library houses key research and evaluation documents on the impact of arts-based projects, programmes and interventions within the Criminal Justice System.

 How do I commission a member?

-You can search our membership list, which is made up of practitioners and organisations running arts interventions in the Criminal Justice System.
-You can use the search function to narrow down results based on location, art form, services and setting.
-Alternatively, for more bespoke advice, please contact Jessica Plant.*
+Our membership list is made up of practitioners and organisations running arts interventions in the Criminal Justice System.
+Use the search function to narrow down results based on location, art form, services and setting.
+For bespoke advice, please contact Jessica Plant, the Alliance Manager.

-*We are not responsible for monitoring the practice of any members of the National Alliance for Arts in Criminal Justice so cannot take responsibility for the quality of their work.
+*We are not responsible for monitoring the practice of any members of the National Criminal Justice Arts Alliance and cannot take responsibility for the quality of their work.